 Another food photography post, as promised after the previous (Food Photography: Light), was long overdue.
 But a comment today triggered me to write one.
 Because while all the “great clicks” and “looks tempting” type of comments blinds your eyes, there comes a person who opens them, pushing you to do better.

-With all due respect to the realistic commenter who gave her constructive criticism, there are some things about comparing one blogger’s food photography with another, that as an amateur food photographer I’d like to share.
+With all due respect to the realistic commenter who gave her constructive criticism (about my photos not being as good as another blogger's), there are some things about comparing one blogger’s food photography with another, that as an amateur food photographer I’d like to share.
 I know it’s normal to compare, but there are several factors that make a difference.
 Props collection and creative vision, for starters.

-First, prop collection: A photographer who has numerous cookware & serveware items in the kitchen over the years will probably have more variety in photos than someone who just started a household.
-One who can afford to spend on wood, napkins, antiques, and other props will have more variety in photos than someone who cannot.
-For example, people like me who got married last year and started to build up collection, but don’t want to splurge unnecessarily on props for the blog because it’s not like we’re earning anything from the blog.
+First, prop collection: A photographer who has numerous cookware & serveware items in the kitchen over the years can have more variety in food photos than someone who just started a household.
+One who owns wood, napkins, antiques, and other props can have more variety in photos than someone who doesn't.

-Second, creative vision: Color combinations, prop placement, composition, food styling, shot angles, etc are all about creativity – one has it, one doesn’t, or one gradually learns to have it.
-For example, people like me who are still beginning to understand food photography on our own by observing others.
+Second, creative vision: Color combinations, prop placement, composition, food styling, shot angles, and post-processing creativity – one has it, one doesn’t, or one gradually learns to have it.
+I will too, soon.

 So, that is why I say it's not fair to compare.
-And now, for beginners like me – let me share some behind-the-scene pictures of food I have clicked using some minimal and makeshift props (backdrop, on the side..) with stuff I have at home and within my limited budget.
-These are what people like us can take advantage of.
+And now, for beginners like me – let me share some behind-the-scene pictures of food I have clicked using some minimal and makeshift props with stuff I have at home.
+There are people like me who just started to build up our collection, but do not want to splurge unnecessarily on props.
+And so many of them can take advantage of the things available at home!
 These examples are only to give you a basic idea.
 I'm sure you can use them more creatively.

 |Using white poster board as reflector, supported by carton.
 The blue flower is made with paper.
 The napkin is a dress.|